meryamkaddoum-max/DBMS_09/README.md

 **Question 1.1:** `uv` creates a `uv.lock` file alongside `pyproject.toml`.
 What is the difference between the two files?
 Why should `uv.lock` be committed to version control?

 > *Your answer:*
+pyproject.toml defines the project's metadata and dependency requirements, while uv.lock records the exact versions of all installed dependencies.
+Committing uv.lock ensures that every developer and deployment uses the same dependency versions, resulting in reproducible builds.

 **Question 1.2:** `uv run` executes a command inside the project's virtual environment without you having to activate it manually.
 What problem does this solve compared to relying on the system-wide Python installation?

 > *Your answer:*
+uv run ensures that the command uses the project's isolated virtual environment and the correct dependency versions.
+This avoids conflicts with system-wide Python packages and makes the project more reliable and reproducible.

 ---